Wine Tasting Tips

 - Ask before you picnic at a winery, and never bring other alcoholic beverages to drink at a winery.
 If you want wine with your picnic, the winery can sell you a bottle to share, or may also sell their wine by the glass, just ask.

 - Children are welcome during non-event weekends, but please keep an eye on them.
 Most wineries have heavy equipment running, and therefore it is not safe for unsupervised children.

-Don’t wear perfume, cologne, or lotions.
-They WILL affect trying to pick up the aromas of the wine which will alter your perception in its taste, not to mention, ruin the experience for others.
+Please never wear perfume, cologne, after shave, lotions, or use any scented products before going wine tasting.
+These scented products will affect your ability to pick up the aromas of the wine, which will alter your perception in its taste, not to mention, ruin the experience for other tasters as well.

 Getting The Most Out of Wine Tasting

-There are many guides, blogs and books written about how to taste wine.
-Rather than repeat the wisdom of others, we’re providing you with a Link to a page from the Wine Spectator School that gives you a few simple tips or best practices.
+Our Wine 101 section provides some basic information to help you get started.
+There are also many guides, blogs and books about how to taste wine.
+Rather than repeat the wisdom of others, we’re providing you with a link to a PDF from the Wine Spectator School that gives a few simple tips or best practices.